 The silly season is fast approaching and, no matter whether you're the host or a guest at another abode, a grazing platter of colourful nibbles is always a welcomed addition at any social gathering.
 Fresh, colourful and brimming with options, you're bound to get a collective 'oooooh' when you place a loaded board in front of a crowd of peckish guests.

-A grazing platter is a board that's loaded with tasty and complimentary things to eat - think crisp veggie sticks and crackers; colourful dips and fancy cheeses; crunchy nuts and cold-cuts; fresh or dried fruit and decadent chocolate.
+A grazing platter is a board loaded with tasty and complimentary things to eat - think crisp veggie sticks and crackers; colourful dips and fancy cheeses; crunchy nuts and cold-cuts; fresh or dried fruit and decadent chocolate.
 Total eye-candy for your taste buds, and with options galore there's bound to be something on board to tickle everyones fancy.
 They're a slow, relaxed, sociable way to eat, perfect for both low-key catch-ups and fancier events.

 More reasons platters are awesome

-- They're prepared in advance, so as the host you don't have to fuss once guests arrive - just take a seat and join in on the feasting!
+They're prepared in advance, so as the host you don't have to fuss once guests arrive - just take a seat and join in on the feasting!

-- They're easy (and fun!) to set up.
+They're easy (and fun!) to set up.
 Let your creative juices flow as you load everything on the board - no doubt you'll feel pretty chuffed at your finished creation.

-- Clean up is a breeze - just wipe down the board!
+Post-feasting clean up is a breeze - just wipe down the board!

 Tools of the trade